Putting Our Knowledge And Experience To Work

 - Failure to monitor

-- Failure to act on information provided by fetal monitoring devices
+- Failing to respond to information from fetal distress monitoring devices

 - Failure to consult an obstetrician when problems occur during labor and delivery